 Rosaleen is survived by her children, Owen O’Donnell and his wife Rose Ann, Mary Jo O’Donnell, Pat O’Donnell, Margie Cassini and her husband Joseph, Danny O’Donnell and his wife Gina and Johnny O’Donnell; grandchildren, Caroline Cassini, Jason O’Donnell, Kimberley and Madison O’Donnell, Kelly, Jack, James and Sarah O’Donnell; brother Morris O’Donnell.

-To send flowers to the family or plant a tree in memory of Rosaleen O'Donnell, please visit our floral store.
+To send flowers to Rosaleen's family, please visit our floral store.